gateio/gateapi-csharp/docs/AccountApi.md

 # **CreateSTPGroup**
 > StpGroup CreateSTPGroup (StpGroup stpGroup)

-Create STP Group
+Create STP Group.

-Only the main account is allowed to create a new STP user group
+Only the main account is allowed to create a new STP user group.

 ### Example
 ```csharp